fuzziqersoftware/resource_dasm/README.md

           the picttoppm process if this happens.
 If picttoppm fails to decode the PICT or is killed, resource_dasm will prepend the necessary header and save it as a PICT file instead of a BMP.
-    *A -- Decodes text using the Mac OS Roman encoding and converts line endings to Unix style.
+    *3 -- Decodes text using the Mac OS Roman encoding and converts line endings to Unix style.
-    *B -- Produces one text file for each string in the resource.
-    *C -- Some esoteric style options may not translate correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
+    *4 -- Some esoteric style options may not translate correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
-    *D -- Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, and mu-law compression.
+    *5 -- Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, and mu-law compression.
 A-law decompression is implemented but is currently untested and probably doesn't work.
 Please send me an example file if you have one and it doesn't work.
-    *E -- Instrument decoding is experimental and imperfect; some notes may not decode properly.
+    *6 -- Instrument decoding is experimental and imperfect; some notes may not decode properly.
 The JSON file can be played with smssynth, which is part of gctools (http://www.github.com/fuzziqersoftware/gctools).
 When
           playing, the decoded snd and MIDI resources must be in the same directory as the JSON file and have the same names as when they were initially decoded.
-    *F -- Tune decoding is experimental and probably will produce unplayable MIDI files.
+    *7 -- Tune decoding is experimental and probably will produce unplayable MIDI files.
-    *G -- Decryption support is based on reading SoundMusicSys source and hasn't been tested on real resources.
+    *8 -- Decryption support is based on reading SoundMusicSys source and hasn't been tested on real resources.
 Please send me an example file if you have one and it doesn't work.
-    *H -- ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
+    *9 -- ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
 The format is likely nonstandard.
-    *J -- This resource appears to have a fixed format, with a constant sample rate, sample width and channel count.
+    *A -- This resource appears to have a fixed format, with a constant sample rate, sample width and channel count.
 You may have to adjust these parameters in the output if it turns out that these are somehow configurable.
-    *K -- Not all opcodes are implemented; some more esoteric opcodes may be disassembled as "<<unimplemented>>".
-    *L -- The disassembler attempts to find exported functions by parsing the jump table in the CODE 0 resource, but if this resource is missing or not in the expected format, it silently skips this step.
+    *B -- The disassembler attempts to find exported functions by parsing the jump table in the CODE 0 resource, but if this resource is missing or not in the expected format, it silently skips this step.
 Generally, if any "export_X:" labels appear in the disassembly, then export resolution succeeded and all of the labels should be correct (otherwise they will all be missing).
+When passing a CODE resource to --decode-type, resource_dasm will assume it's not CODE 0 and will disassemble it as actual code rather than an import table.
+    *C -- Not all opcodes are implemented; some more esoteric opcodes may be disassembled as "<<unimplemented>>".

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.